kaihendry/dabase.com/content/blog/esim-sucks.md

 1. It would take an entire day to conduct the restore process from iCloud
 2. I had no mobile connectivity

+## Digital tokens lost

+I always find it curious which apps do not transfer well across the iCloud backup.
+For example these apps had to be re-setup from scratch:

+* wallet
+* dbs
+* ibkr

+Why?

 # Reprovisioing eSIM to a bricked device

 Neither Apple staff, nor M1 Singapore seemed to know how to get my repaired